colindean/wilkinsburg_pittsburgh_merger_analysis/README.md

 ## Who Are You?

-This information is collected and presented principally by Colin Dean, a long-time resident of Wilkinsburg and poll worker.
+This information is collected and presented principally by Colin Dean, a long-time resident of Wilkinsburg.
 There may be other [contributors listed on GitHub](https://github.com/colindean/wilkinsburg_pittsburgh_merger_analysis/graphs/contributors).